guerindylan555-boop/MVPvintedboost/README.md

 ### Prompting strategy
 - The frontend sends structured fields (gender, environment, poses[], extra) and may include environment/person reference images
-- The backend builds a deterministic "Mirror Selfie for Vinted" prompt for image edits
+- The backend builds a deterministic "Mirror Selfie for Vinted" prompt for image edits.
+The prompt explicitly states whether a person or environment reference IS or IS NOT present (no conditional phrasing like “If provided”).
+When an image reference is attached, textual fields that could conflict (e.g., environment text) are omitted.
 - Description prompts are built server-side from the uploaded image and provided metadata (gender, brand, model, size, condition)
 - Multiple poses: the frontend fires one parallel `/edit` request per pose (up to 4)